paramita1024/paramita1024.github.io/index.md

 ## About Me

-I am a PhD scholar in the department of Computer Science and Engineering at IIT Kharagpur, India.
+XXX I am a PhD scholar in the department of Computer Science and Engineering at IIT Kharagpur, India.
 I am working under the supervision of Prof. Niloy Ganguly and Prof. Sourangshu Bhattacharya in this institute.
 Also I am currently a part of Complex Networks Research Group at IIT Kharagpur.
 My research area is broadly machine learning.
 I am interested in learning with temporal point processes.
 I am also interested in the development of various machine learning models that are optimized to operate under different automation levels, broadly putting human in a loop with machine learning systems.
 I am also interested in recent developments in the area of multi agent reinforcement learning.

 Please find my CV [here](https://github.com/paramita1024/paramita1024.github.io/blob/master/PARAMITA%20CV%202019.pdf).